mguida22/InForm/docs/Documentation.md

 The connection to the shirt is a custom built cable bus that extends off of our circuit board.
 The cable bus coming off of the circuit consists of 6 or 10 wires (depending on the version) arranged in a rectangle.
 These wires are then secured in place with electrical tape.
 A similar cable bus is also attached to the shirt, with female adapters.
 This system allows for us to attach the circuit to the shirt in a secure way, while allowing the user to remove the circuit when they need to wash the shirt.

 Once connected to the shirt, the circuit is housed in a small case made of foam core.
-The case serves as a way to attach the circuit to your waist, protect the circuit during exercise and provide a more asthetically pleasing product.
+The case serves as a way to attach the circuit to your waist, protect the circuit during exercise and provide a more aesthetically pleasing product.

 ### Shirt Diagrams
 <!--![Diagram of Shirt](link.to.gihub/goes.here "Diagram of shirt")-->